rtang03/fabric-cd/README_ARGO.md

 `touch argocd/values-argocd.key.yaml` create new value file; and then manually copy the content of credential-json to it;
 see example in `argocd/values-argocd.key.example.yaml`.

-In above GCP KMS section, you should have save the credential json file.
+In above GCP KMS section, you should save the credential json file.

 ```shell script
 # CREATE DEFAULT NS